 Forests remain one of the world’s most important natural assets, covering approximately 4.06 billion hectares, or about 31% of the global land surface (FAO, 2020).
 Despite their significance, deforestation continues at an alarming pace, with an estimated 10 million hectares lost annually between 2015 and 2020, particularly in tropical regions (FAO, 2020).
 Africa holds the second-largest forest area globally after Latin America, accounting for about 624 million hectares, while Central Africa, dominated by the Congo Basin, the world’s second-largest tropical rainforest, contains roughly 268 million hectares (FAO, 2020).
 Beyond their role in carbon sequestration and biodiversity conservation, these forests are central to the livelihoods of more than 60 million people who depend on them for food, income, and cultural identity (de Wasseige et al., 2015).

 Non-timber forest products (NTFPs) lie at the heart of this human–forest relationship.
 Defined as forest biological products other than timber (Shackleton et al., 2011), NTFPs contribute significantly to household subsistence and rural economies across Central Africa.
-More than 80% of the region’s population relies on NTFPs for food and income, while in Cameroon they account for an estimated 40 - 60% of household earnings among forest-dependent communities (Sunderland et al., 2014; Awono et al., 2010).
+More than 80% of the region’s population relies on NTFPs for food, medicine and income, while in Cameroon they account for an estimated 40 - 60% of household earnings among forest-dependent communities (Sunderland et al., 2014; Awono et al., 2010).
 Among these products, Gnetum africanum Welw., commonly known as Eru or Okok, stands out as one of the most economically, nutritionally, and culturally important leafy vegetables in Central and West Africa (Ndumbe et al., 2022; FAO, 2020).

 In Cameroon, the Eru sector extends well beyond subsistence use to form a vibrant commercial value chain that supports local, national, and cross-border trade, particularly with Nigeria and Gabon (Ndumbe, 2013).
 Eru plays a vital role in household nutrition, providing high levels of protein, dietary fiber, vitamin A, and antioxidants, while also offering opportunities for value-added products such as salads, smoothies, and health-oriented foods (Okerulu & Onyema (2015); Matoumouene et al., 2023).
 However, these emerging opportunities are accompanied by increasing pressure on forest resources.